 checking whether numbers are repeated if allowed by the format description on the following line.
 If so, the information following the number will be completed prior to the translation

-If LEI is present in 6/ with the following pattern 6/CountryCode/LEIC/LEIIdentifier (20 char) then it is translated to OrganisationIdentification/LEI and therefore information following 4/, 5/ and 7/ are ignored as should be translated to PrivateIdentification which is exclusive with OrganisationIdentification.
-So LEI will get the priority.
+If LEI is present in 6/ with the following pattern 6/CountryCode/LEIC/LEIIdentifier (20 char) then it is translated to OrganisationIdentification/LEI..
+LEI is translated only if the MTPartyIdentifier is an account or has a structure resulting from a previous translation MX to MT from Organisation ID/ Other ID (example, “CUST/CountryCode/GS1G..”).
+If the MTPartyIdentifier starts with a code as defined in 50F UHB, then it is translated to Private ID and therefore incompatible with the translation of LEI to Organisation ID

 If subfield 1 is an account, 8/ will never be the continuation of an account.

 If subfield 1 is NOT an account and length(subfield1) = 35 char then 8/ is the continuation of subfield 1.
 This is handled in function MT_To_MXFATFIdentification.